enabledhq/enabledhq.github.io/_drafts/2019-02-05-opinionated-app-design.md

 ## Ground rules

-I had rules about how this app had to be.
+I had rules about how this app had to be

 First: [No analytics](https://twitter.com/twolivesleft/status/1092616914973552640)